A Tourist Guide for Using the Taipei Metro

-The Green Line or Sungshan-Xindian Line
+The Green Line or Songshan-Xindian Line

 When I visited Taipei in November of 2014, I made extensive use of the Red and Blue Lines.
 Trains ran on time and got me quickly to my destinations.

-Tourists should be warned that the Taipei Main Station is very spacious because it houses the high speed rail system, the old railroad lines, and the subway lines.
+Tourists should be warned that the Taipei Main Station is very spacious because it houses the high-speed rail system, the old railroad lines, and the subway lines.
 Expect to do a lot of walking and make sure you follow the signs which are in both Chinese and English.

-The Taipei metro is one of the better mass rapid transit systems in Eastern Asia.
+The Taipei Metro is one of the better mass rapid transit systems in Eastern Asia.
 Train cars are very comfortable and run to almost anyplace in the Taipei area.
 The Taipei Metro is also reasonable in price and very convenient for use.